 - Don’t use heavy butters or oils too often.
-These ingredients can accumulate quickly, causing buildup up, which can then lead to dryness, especially with multiple applications between wash days.
+These ingredients can accumulate quickly, causing build up, which can then lead to dryness, especially with multiple applications between wash days.

 - Protein use.
 Some low porosity hair responds well to specific proteins, or only in specific amounts.
-Our leave-in conditioner and clump and define cream are both protein-free and is perfect for low porosity hair.
+Our leave-in conditioner and clump and define cream are both protein-free and may be ideal for low porosity hair.

 Medium porosity.
 This level easily absorbs and retains moisture.
-It can hold curls and styles well and can hold lots of moisture and shine for an extended period of time.
+It can hold curls and hairstyles well, and can hold lots of moisture and shine for an extended period of time.

 Tips for Medium Porosity Hair:

 - Alternate weekly; one week do a 20-30 minute deep conditioning treatment after shampooing, then the next week, do a protein treatment after you shampoo.
-Depending on your styling needs, any of the Bouncecurl products should work.
+Depending on your styling needs, any of the Bounce Curl products may help.

 Note: Always remember this will vary from person to person.

 High porosity.
-This level absorbs moisture quickly but also releases it just as fast.
+This level absorbs moisture quickly, but also releases it just as fast.
 If you have high porosity hair, that doesn’t mean necessarily your hair is damaged.
-There is a difference between high porosity and highly porous hair.
-Highly porous hair means the cuticle layer is damaged or compromised, which means your curls will not be able to absorb and maintain moisture properly and may lead to dryness and brittleness.
-High porosity hair is prone to damage and breakage.
-It can also look frazzled and feel dry and coarse.
-It can tangle easily because the raised hair cuticles get caught within one another.
+There is a difference between high porosity and damaged porous hair.

 Tips for High Porosity Hair: